RekzaiSharp/WildcardRoll/README.md

 # WildcardRoll
 A automatic roll bot for the wow private server project ascension.
-It works fully automaticly and with the ascension client in the background, so you can do other stuff on your computer while rolling.
+It works fully *automaticly* and with the ascension client in the background, so you can do *other stuff on your computer while rolling*.
+Please note that using this software is **against the code of conduct** of project ascension and may lead into an **permantent ban**.
+Use it at your **own risk**!

 ### Downloading